klychliiev/Meduzzen_AI_Internship/emails/zero_shot_classification/README.md

 --443437766.1004379539411.JavaMail.nsuser@apps1mn1--

 ```
 The email body - the message itself - starts after the word 'Nachricht' and ends before multiple dash characters.
-We define a function fetch_body which will extract text between these two sets of characters using inbuilt Python split method.
+We define a function <em>fetch_body</em> which will extract text between these two sets of characters using inbuilt Python split method.

 ```python
 import re